-Be active on social media.
+Be active with your social media posts.
 Your presence and following on social media lends credibility to your thought leadership.
 So post your ideas and engage with your audience on social media.

 Image via Instagram

-Create a community of followers or join various communities.
+Create a community of social media followers or join various communities.
 You can comment on diverse issues that you are passionate about.
-It is a great way to showcase your authority as a subject matter expert and also build brand awareness.

 6. Create Videos and Podcasts

-Create valuable video content and publish it on your website.
+Create valuable video thought leadership content and publish it on your website.
 These should provide value to your audience.
 Use your expertise to solve the common problems of your viewers.

 Don’t forget to be creative while creating these videos.
-After all, good content is a prerequisite for developing an effective thought leadership marketing strategy.
+After all, good thought leadership content is a prerequisite for developing an effective thought leadership marketing strategy.

 Image via YouTube